elmarko/MC_OnboardingKit/README.md

 Create the onboarding config:

-    /// Set up the configuration
+    /// Set up a standard configuration
     let title = "Some title to use" let desc = "Some description to use" let items:[OnboardingConfigItem] = [